Student Recreation Center

 Fine Arts Renovations & Production Facility

 This project includes a 30,000 square foot addition to the existing Drama/Music/Nafe Katter Theater to serve as a centralized shops and theater production facility.
 The addition will also provide a critical linkage between Fine Arts buildings that currently do not exist, accessible access to the second floor of the Drama/Music Building and a new entry lobby on the north side of the complex.
 The project also includes removal and replacement of the exterior glazing systems on the Storrs Road and Bolton Road sides of the building.
-Design is scheduled for completion in fall 2016 and construction is tentatively set for completion in 2018.
+Construction began in June 2018 and has a target completion date in January 2020.

 The 285,000 gross square foot Gant Science Complex will be renovated to accommodate current and future University needs in response to growing student enrollment in STEM programs.
 These improvements will include classrooms, lecture halls, teaching and research laboratories, faculty offices and support spaces, and the building’s facades and roofs will be reconstructed to provide a more attractive waterproof skin with better energy performance.
 The renovations will be phased to provide sequential relocation of building occupants as reconstruction progresses.
 Design began in Summer 2015 and phased construction is anticipated to begin in Spring 2017 and be complete in Summer 2021.